North Chelmsford, Massachusetts: Geography

 North Chelmsford is along the Merrimack River and Stony Brook.
 Freeman Lake, originally on maps as Newfield Pond (or as it used to be known, Crystal Lake, due to an ice company with the same name once located where the dam is today) sits alongside Route 40 a short distance from Vinal Square.
 It is also the site of Varney Park, the Chelmsford Senior Center, and the North Chelmsford Water District.
 In 1986 the lake was given its new name in honor of Bruce Freeman, who paid to have the dam reconstructed following its collapse in 1970 (which drained the lake).

 North Chelmsford is centered on the intersection of 3A, 40, and a few local roads.
 This intersection is known as Vinal Square, after local World War I Private Alberton W. Vinal, who was killed in France.
 A stone monument is dedicated to him and Chelmsford's other World War I fatalities on the Square's common.

 Transportation

-U.S. Route 3 has two signed North Chelmsford exits - one for Route 40 (Exit 33), the other for Drum Hill (old exit 32, new exit 84).
+U.S. Route 3 has two signed North Chelmsford exits—one for Route 40 (Exit 86), the other for Drum Hill (Exit 84).

-A Massachusetts Bay Transportation Authority commuter rail station is proposed to be located in North Chelmsford should a proposed extension of the Lowell Line to Nashua, New Hampshire be completed.
+A Massachusetts Bay Transportation Authority commuter rail station is proposed to be located in North Chelmsford should a proposed extension of the Lowell Line to Nashua, New Hampshire, be completed.